zokalo/tlm2wav/README.txt

     If you have problems with modules installation, install their manually, using pip, easy_install or any other method.
 --------------------------------------------------------------------------------
-Sources includes two bat-scenarios for Windows for generatig portable EXE version of program:
+Sources includes two bat-scenarios for Windows for generating portable EXE version of program:
 - pyinstaller_create_exe_debug.bat;
 - pyinstaller_create_exe_release.bat.